SmartBear/readyapi4j/CONCEPTS.md

 ## JSON Recipes

-JSON recipes are the internal representation used by swagger-assert4j to describe API tests.
+JSON recipes are the external representation used by swagger-assert4j to describe API tests which you either create manually or using one of our code libraries (see below).
 A very simple example:

 ````json
 {